Narukawa Art Museum

 Okada Museum of Art

-A museum with a large collection of Japanese paintings by iconic artists such as Katsushika Hokusai and Ito Jakuchu.
-There are also many potteries from China, Korea, and Japan.
-The garden that concentrates Hakone’s natural beauty is a must-see.
+A museum exhibiting a large collection of Japanese paintings by iconic artists such as Katsushika Hokusai and Ito Jakuchu.
+There are also numerous pottery artifacts from China, Korea, and Japan.
+The museum’s Japanese gardens are a microcosm of Hakone’s natural beauty, making them a must-see.

 Address: 493-1 Kowakidani, Hakone-machi, Ashigarashimo-gun, Kanagawa

 Access: Take the bus for 40 mins from JR/Odakyu Line “Odawara Station” to “Kowaki-en” and walk for 1 min.